PBrockmann/wms-pyferret/README.md

 <hr>
 2016/10/19

-* Add access to command for each map
+* Add access to command when click on title map (tag 0.9.5)

 <hr>
 2016/10/18